 It is a very effective yet gentle method of directly balancing the body’s energy system.
 Using EFT involves ‘tuning into’ the issue you’d like to deal with and then tapping with your fingers on specific acupressure points with your fingers.
 For example if you’re concerned about a symptom, you would be asked to think about them, and notice how you feel.
 Having ’tuned in’ to it, you are shown which acupressure points to tap, and what words to say as you do so.
 You tap (firmly but not too hard) with your dominant hand using the fingertips of the index and middle fingers.

 Paula Kovacs specialises in benzodiazepine withdrawal and mental health recovery and has had personal experience with benzo dependency.
-She offers an easy listening audio CD (endorsed by Prof. Ashton) with very useful information for anyone preparing to taper or in the process of withdrawing.
 For more information please visit Paula’s website.

 Here is a video of Paula Kovacs demonstrating how EFT can be used to cope with withdrawal symptoms.

 Mindfulness is being in touch with the present moment.
 You intentionally observe and become aware of your subjective experience – your thoughts, sensations and feelings – without judgement.
 You can be mindful when eating, breathing, thinking, hearing, sitting, and in many other ways.

 By sensing your breath, your body and your immediate environment, you remain fully present and aware, and mental distractions are effortlessly removed.
 Mindfulness is an excellent skill to practise when coping with withdrawal – a time when you may be prone to worrying thoughts about symptoms and recovery.
 It can be used to take a step back from your situation and to reduce the impact that withdrawal may be having on your life.
 It is also a valuable tool to use in everyday life.